 Directions to the NLM Visitor Center

-The NIH visitor entrance is steps from the Medical Center station on Metro’s Red Line.
+The National Library of Medicine is on the campus of the National Institutes of Health in Bethesda, Maryland.
+Visitors must enter the NIH campus through the NIH Visitor Gateway Center, which is located steps from the Medical Center station on Metro’s Red Line.
 Pay parking is available near the Gateway Center and in front of the Library (NIH Building 38).

 Visitors must provide a government-issued photo ID to obtain an NIH visitor pass.
 (Note: The NIH will not accept as identification state driver's licenses that are not REAL ID Act compliant.
 See NIH Campus Access and Security for more details.)

 The National Library of Medicine (NIH Building 38) and the Lister Hill Center (Building 38A) are a short walk from the Gateway Center.
 Signs will direct you as you leave the Gateway Center building.